 The analog boards are also equipped with optocoupled inputs and relays.
 Relays are not used in the current design due to the inaccessable and low pressure environment of the delay line: semiconductor alternatives are available that are not susceptible to mechanical failure or low pressure arcing.
 The optocouplers are not used simply because there has been no need for them.

-4 PMAC Motion Controller
+4 Trolley Control and the PMAC Motion Controller